-- SW Grahams Ferry Road between SW Ibach Street and the southern City limits-Basalt Creek Parkway as a major changed from a minor collector.
-This change-classification anticipates planned development along SW Graham's Ferry Road both in Tualatin and to the south, recognizing that it is the only route from the neighborhoods to arterial connections and the regional network. - SW Myslony Street Extension (Future road) to SW 112th Avenue as a future major collector.
+- SW Grahams Ferry Road between SW Ibach Street and the southern City limits changed from a minor collector.
+This change anticipates planned development along SW Graham's Ferry Road both in Tualatin and to the south, recognizing that it is the only route from the neighborhoods to arterial connections and the regional network. - SW Myslony Street Extension (Future road) to SW 112th Avenue as a future major collector.
 This is consistent with roadway designations on either side of the future connection. - SW Tualatin Road between SW 90th Avenue and the curve south at SW Chinook Street changed from a major arterial.
 This change creates consistency between the segments east and west, which are already major collectors.
 Originally this was a major arterial because along with SW 90th Avenue, it was to connect to a future Hall Boulevard extension over the river.
 Since the Hall Boulevard extension was removed from the City's TSP, this roadway was downgraded. - SW Norwood Road between SW Boones Ferry Road and the eastern City limits changed from a local road.
 SW Norwood Road is one of the only east-west connections in the south part of the City, and provides a connection over I-5.
-There are very few local accesses along SW Norwood Road, and the connectivity makes it consistent with a major collector designation. - SW Tonquin Road between SW 124th Ave. and SW Grahams Ferry Road.
+There are very few local accesses along SW Norwood Road, and the connectivity makes it consistent with a major collector designation.